 Organization of Your Makerspace

-We are very fortunate to have a large counter in our classroom that has a set of cupboard underneath.
+We are very fortunate to have a large counter in our classroom that has a set of cupboards underneath.
 We keep most of the materials in those cupboards and students work right on the counter.
 Sometimes the entire classroom becomes a makerspace when we’re all working on projects.

 If your makerspace is for school-wide use, you might be able to think of some bigger items that will be used by many people.
 These could be items that need a little fundraising because they do cost a bit more.